ColeF502/ColeF502.github.io/README.md

 One thing that was reinforced to me when enhancing the artifact was how changing one part of an application can uncover problems in other areas that weren’t exactly obvious before.
 For instance, I found that the interface wasn’t updating correctly after logging in or out, and I also ran into an issue where changing a trip’s code caused the update request to fail because it was trying to use the new code instead of the original one.
 One of the bigger challenges was testing because my computer kept running out of memory when all of the tests ran at the same time.
 I ended up changing the test configuration so the files would run sequentially, which solved the problem.

 This enhancement fully met Course Outcomes 4 and 5, which were the outcomes I planned to address in Module One.
 It met Outcome 4 because I used full-stack development tools, reusable components, centralized configuration, and testing to improve the application and add useful functionality.
 It met Outcome 5 because I strengthened authentication and authorization, protected the Angular pages and API endpoints, and prevented unauthorized access.
-I believe that both of my planned outcomes were met.
+I believe that both of my planned outcomes were fully met.

 Overall, the enhancement improved the artifact by making it more secure, maintainable, reliable, and complete.
 I didn’t receive any instructor feedback that required revisions, so I didn’t need to make any additional changes before publishing the enhancement.